ForeignOx/notes/Physics/Component 3/Nuclear Energy/Nuclear Radius.md

 $$
 \implies d=4.6\times 10^{-14}\pu{ m}
 $$
 So we conclude that the radius of the gold nucleus must be less than this.
 Later experiments with accelerated alpha particles showed a departure from the Rutherford formula above about $25\pu{ MeV}$, which leads to an estimate of $9\times 10^{-15}\pu{ m}$.
-The most accurate measurements are made using the [[diffraction]] of high-energy electrons from nuclei
+The most accurate measurements are made using the [[Diffraction]] of high-energy electrons from nuclei

 #Physics #Nuclear_Energy